Path integral approach to universal dynamics of reservoir computers: Path Integral Representation

 Finally, following the reverse procedure of derivation of Eq.~\eqref{generating fn.} from Eq.~\eqref{network eq}, we arrive at the effective equation of motion of a single node $r_i(t)$ in the large-$N$ limit as follows:

-This result shows that, in the large-$N$ limit, the coupling term between nodes in Eq.~\eqref{network eq} is replaced by the random time-series $\eta(t)$, which is generated according to the probability distribution specified by the cumulants~Eq.~\eqref{e:cumulant_eta} self-consistently.
+This result shows that, in the large-$N$ limit, the coupling term between nodes in Eq.~\eqref{network eq} is replaced by the random time series $\eta(t)$, which is generated according to the probability distribution specified by the cumulants~Eq.~\eqref{e:cumulant_eta} self-consistently.

 In particular, most previous studies have been devoted to the case where only the first and the second cumulants are non-zero, i.e., $\kappa_n=0$ $(n> 2)$.
 (We can find an exceptional case, for example, in Ref.~\cite{Kusmierz2020}.)
 As is mentioned in \app{a:wideness}, these conditions are guaranteed in the large-$N$ limit for wide classes of probability distributions $P_J$.
 In such a simple case, by deriving the self-consistent equations for the first and the second cumulants (and introducing the two-replica formalism), we can analytically estimate various dynamical quantities, such as the maximum Lyapunov exponent with and without driving signal~\cite{Sompolinsky1988, Molgedey1992,Rajan2010}, signal to noise ratio~\cite{Toyoizumi2011}, and memory curve~\cite{Schuechker2018}.
 Meanwhile, in the general case, it is possible that the random network possesses an infinite number of non-zero cumulants $\kappa_n$.
 As a result, we have to deal with an infinite number of self-consistent equations.
 Of course, it seems analytically intractable, and thus we have no choice but to execute some numerical analysis for this case (Sec.~\ref{s:NumCalc}).